-Where a mobile establishment is trading outside the registering competent authority's area, where possible, the inspecting competent authority should seek up to date information regarding the establishment from the registering competent authority to ascertaincheck whether an intervention is due and if so the type of intervention that may be appropriate e.g. full inspection, partial inspection or audit.
-Where the inspecting competent authority conducts an intervention it should inform the registering competent authority and/or, by other means such as information on the mobile unit itself or information on the National Food Hygiene Rating website. (unless there are evident food safety issues that require immediate intervention).
-In these instances, the inspecting competent authority should take advice from the registering competent authority as to whether an intervention is required and if so, the type of intervention that may be appropriate e.g. full inspection, partial inspection or revisit.
+Where a mobile establishment is trading outside the registering competent authority's area, the inspecting competent authority should seek up to date information regarding the establishment from the registering competent authority to ascertain whether an intervention is due and if so the type of intervention that may be appropriate e.g. full inspection, partial inspection or audit.
+Where the inspecting competent authority of its findings and any enforcement action taken.